 Travel makes one modest

-So travel as much as you can, as often as you can.
+So travel as much as you can, as often as you can, travel solo if you may.
 There is a whole lot of unexplored world before you, and you only get one shot at life.
 Travel makes one modest, see the world for yourself.
 Work, save, and travel.
 It will all be worth it.